 Luckily, hacking and unauthorized use of a computer is illegal under both Pennsylvania and federal law.
 Unfortunately, however, pretty much anyone can be accused of criminal activity involving computers and the Internet, and, oftentimes, hacking and authorized use of computer accusations are false or fabricated.

-“The importance of defending yourself in an unauthorized computer access case cannot be overstated, because this type of crime carries heavy penalties,” warns our Pittsburgh unauthorized use of computer attorney from SMA Law Group.
+“The importance of defending yourself in an unauthorized computer access case cannot be overstated, because this type of crime carries heavy penalties,” warns our Pittsburgh unauthorized use of computer attorney from SMT Legal.

 FREE CASE EVALUATION